stellaw1/portfolio-site/posts/blog/2020-08-01-july-reflection.md

 I have started making checklists for day-to-day goals, while will hopefully help me reach those long term goals.
 My goal for this month is to take it easy, as it is the last month of summer.
 I will not worry about the little things.
 Instead, I will do my best to complete tasks that I need to do (whether it's to do with moving, my internship, or my future...) and squeeze the most learning I can out of whatever I'm working on!

-Enjoyig the last bit of my summer, <br>
+Enjoyig the last bit of my summer,

 Stella